shaloo/docs.arcana/docs/db/config_dApp_with_db.md

 ### Monitor Usage

 Developers can monitor their registered application usage statistics via the Arcana Developer Dashboard.
+The *Manage Apps* screen displays the account level usage metrics.
+Application specific usage details are available in the application dashboard screen.

 #### Account Usage Metrics

 The *Manage Apps* screen displays Monthly Active Users (MAU) for the developer account.
-This is an aggregate score across all applications registered using the dev account for all the applications that are configured to use Arcana 'Mainnet'.
-Any application using the 'Testnet' is not billed and not included in this overall account usage statistic.
+This is an aggregate score across all the applications that are registered for a dev account and configured to use the Arcana 'Mainnet'.
+Any application using the 'Testnet' are not billed and not included in this overall account usage statistic.

 ![Dashboard metrics](/img/an_db_metrics.png)